EMPEROR I. Exoplanet MCMC parallel tempering for RV orbit retrieval: code

-\paragraph{Statistical diagnostics:} \emp~records acceptance fractions, auto-correlation times, and computes evidence \lnz~and goodness-of-fit metrics: $\chi^2$ and $\chi^2_{\nu}$--measuring how well the model's predictions align with the observed data.
-RMSE and RMS$_i$--quantifying the root-mean-square error globally and for individual instruments.
-AIC, BIC, DIC, HQIC--also for model comparison. \emp~has the option to increase the number of samples produced, until a pre-determined stopping criterion is met, such as the total length of the chain be equal to $n$ times the auto-correlation time, or having the \lnz~value stable within a range for $n$ steps.
+\paragraph{Statistical diagnostics:} \emp~records acceptance fractions, auto-correlation times, and computes evidence \lnz~and goodness-of-fit metrics: $\chi^2$ and $\chi^2_{\nu}$, measuring how well the model's predictions align with the observed data.
+The root-mean-square error (RMSE) is quanitified globally and for individual instruments via RMSE and RMS$_i$, respectively.
+In addition, AIC, BIC, DIC, and HQIC were used for the model comparison. \emp~has the option of increasing the number of samples produced, until a pre-determined stopping criterion is met, such as the total length of the chain be equal to $n$ times the auto-correlation time, or by having the \lnz~value stable within a range for $n$ steps.
 This methodology enables a fully automated algorithm.

 \paragraph{Model comparison and outputs:} A tolerance-based driver based on the aforementioned goodness-of-fit metrics decides whether to add more signals and repeat the loop (default is $\Delta\mathrm{BIC}\geq5$).
-Comprehensive publication-ready figures are generated by an independent suite, which with parallel plotting and data aggregation techniques manages to create them in minimal time.
+Comprehensive publication-ready figures are generated by an independent suite, which is coupled with parallel plotting and data aggregation techniques to create them in minimal time.